Table Of Contents

 Switch your website from HTTP to HTTPS.
 Google favours websites with this extra layer of security and users will feel more comfortable using your website knowing that their personal information is being encrypted.

 Claim your brand

 Use NameChk to claim your brand name on every social media website that makes sense for your business to be on.
 Having control over your brand name on social media will make things easier for you in the long run even if social media isn’t part of your current marketing strategy.
 Reputation management is a large part of your brand’s image.
 Stay on top of what’s being said about your brand on social media platforms and respond to customer complaints and reviews.
 Brands with more reviews and social media interaction are boosted in search results because Google sees them as buzz-worthy brands.

 Local SEO demands a few extra steps out of you.
 Use your city or area name within your keywords.
-Sign up for Google My Business and maintain your listings.
+Sign up for Google My Business and maintain your listings to improve your Google map rankings.
 Utilize posts in Google My Business to keep customers updated on sales and events.
 Have a call-to-action button installed on your Google My Business listing: Customers should be prompted to call your business or to book an appointment.
 Google My Business can sync up with most appointment-scheduling programs to allow customers to set their own appointments through Google without ever talking to someone from your company.

 Build out citations in local search directories and ensure that all of the contact information posted is consistent.
 Discrepancies in your contact information will hurt your rankings.
 Start with big websites like Yelp and Yellow Pages.
 Many of these websites allow users to suggest a change to a listing even if they don’t own it.
 Avoid having false information by checking up on them once a week or once a month.